microchip-pic-avr-examples/dspic33ck-power-dcdc-dual-active-bridge-development-platform/.mchp_private/doxygen/config/markdown-files/Firmware Detail.md

 When transitioning the mode of operation of the Dual Active Bridge (DAB) from forward to reverse, it is crucial to consider the voltage on the primary side.
 The isolated voltage sensing circuit, which is responsible for monitoring the primary side voltage, requires a voltage higher than 100V to function reliably.
 If the primary side voltage falls below this threshold, the circuit may not operate correctly, leading to unreliable performance and inaccurate voltage measurements.

 To ensure the isolated voltage sensing circuit operates correctly, it is essential to maintain the primary side voltage above 100V.
-This voltage level is necessary for the proper powering of the circuit components, including the optocouplers and the analog-to-digital converters (ADCs) used for digitizing the sensed voltages.
+This voltage level is necessary for the proper powering of the circuit components specially the PIC16 device that detects the primary voltage.

 Additionally, when initiating the reverse mode operation, a careful ramp-up sequence must be followed.
 This precaution is necessary to prevent dangerous voltage overshoots, which can occur if the voltage increases too rapidly.